 “I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community,” Zuckerberg said during a 2014 Q&A session.

-From executives to production staff, people all across the world are able to make better choices at their job because they don’t have to choose their clothing every morning.
+From executives to production staff, people all across the world can make better choices at their job because they don’t have to choose their clothing every morning.
 While the people we mentioned above wear their own clothes every day, a lot of businesses turn to uniform companies like us to provide and launder both executive apparel like button downs and polos and industrial uniforms.

 Uniforms Create a Confident Appearance

 Not only do work uniforms free you up to make better decisions, they also provide a sense of confidence.
-Choosing a work uniform that you feel good about is good for your self-esteem.
+Choosing a work uniform that you feel good about improves your self-esteem.
 And uniform wearers don’t have to worry about colleagues and clients judging them based on their outfit.

 Plus – busy parents can spend less time getting themselves ready in the morning and more time making sure their kids are prepared for school or summer activities.

-From better decsion making to increased self-confidence, the benefits of uniforms are clear.
+From better decision making to increased self-confidence, the benefits of uniforms are clear.